 Women and the Revival of the Hudson River

 Wednesday, October 14 | 7 PM | VIRTUAL event via Zoom

 The Hudson River has had a remarkable revival in the last sixty years.
 This talk will focus on the roles that many women have played in this epic story, and ways they created important narratives about the river against the backdrop of societal change.

 Please login to receive your member discounts.
 Need help logging in?
-Contact Elizabeth Nicholson at email@example.com.
+Contact us at firstname.lastname@example.org.
 Please note that you must be a current member the date of the event to receive your discount.